 Sports Physical Therapy Residency Curriculum

 The curriculum is based on the Sports Physical Therapy Description of Specialty Practice.
-Residents will benefit from the wealth of clinical resources available at UW Hospitals and Clinics and will have the opportunity to work closely with an excellent staff of medical practitioners, participate in teaching clinics and observe surgery.
+Residents will benefit from the wealth of clinical resources available at UW Health and will have the opportunity to work closely with an excellent staff of medical practitioners, participate in teaching clinics and observe surgery.

 Outstanding library facilities in-house and on the University of Wisconsin campus allow for independent study.